AI for Personal Trainers

 missed check-ins or reported pain last week.

-Live Workshop — Feb 21: See OpenClaw handle real personal trainers tasks live — messages, emails, and follow-ups. $100.
+Live Workshop — Feb 21: See Claude Code handle real personal-training tasks live — programming, check-ins, and follow-ups. $100.
 Reserve your seat →

 Complete Workflow: AI-Powered Personal Trainer Assistant

-Here's a real end-to-end workflow showing how a personal trainer uses OpenClaw to automate weekly client check-ins — from outreach to summary.
+Here's a real end-to-end workflow showing how a personal trainer uses Claude Code to automate weekly client check-ins — from outreach to summary.

 Sunday 7 PM — Automated Check-In Outreach

-OpenClaw sends personalized check-in messages to all active clients.
+A scheduled Claude Code hook sends personalized check-in messages to all active clients.
 Each message references the client's current program week and asks about workout completion, energy levels, and any issues.
-Messages go out via each client's preferred channel — WhatsApp, Telegram, or SMS.
+Messages go out via each client's preferred channel — WhatsApp, Telegram, or SMS (connected via MCP).

 Sunday–Monday — Response Collection

-As clients reply throughout Sunday evening and Monday morning, OpenClaw captures each response.
-It handles follow-up questions naturally — if a client says "my knee felt weird on squats," OpenClaw asks for specifics (which exercise, what kind of sensation, when during the movement).
+As clients reply throughout Sunday evening and Monday morning, Claude Code captures each response.
+It handles follow-up questions naturally — if a client says "my knee felt weird on squats," Claude Code asks for specifics (which exercise, what kind of sensation, when during the movement).

 Monday 8 AM — Summary Report